-The name Schenley has been immortalized all over Pittsburgh, but if Mary Elizabeth Croghan Schenley were alive today, no doubt her name would be in the headlines for every celebrity gossip site.
-A descendant of one of Pittsburgh’s most illustrious families, Mary Elizabeth Croghan was born in April 27, 1826, in Louisville, Kentucky, to William Croghan, Jr., and Mary O’Hara.
-Mary O’Hara was the daughter of Colonel James O’Hara, a Pittsburgh pioneer and businessman.
-During the Revolutionary War, General George Washington appointed him Quartermaster General of the U.S. Army.
-After the war, O’Hara established the Pittsburgh Glassworks and the Pittsburgh Point Brewery.
+The name Schenley has been immortalized all over Pittsburgh.
+If Mary Elizabeth Croghan Schenley were alive today her name would certainly be in the headlines of gossip sites.
+She is a descendant of one of Pittsburgh’s most illustrious families.
+Mary was born on April 27, 1826, in Louisville, Kentucky.
+Her parents are William Croghan, Jr. and Mary O’Hara.
+Mary was the daughter of a famous Pittsburgh pioneer and businessman, Colonel James O’Hara.
+After his time in the Revolutionary War he established the Pittsburgh Glassworks and the Pittsburgh Point Brewery.
 He invested heavily in ironworks, shipbuilding, sawmills, and salt businesses.
-In addition, he speculated in land, accumulating massive tracts near Pittsburgh.
 His name is attributed to streets in Pittsburgh and O’Hara Township, but even his distinguished name would be eclipsed by his granddaughter’s.

-Mary Schenley’s parents, Mary O’Hara and William Croghan Jr., had two children, William and Mary Elizabeth.
-Her mother died in 1827, a few months after her birth, and her brother died the following year.
-The widowed William Croghan and his daughter, Mary Elizabeth, moved to Pittsburgh where he was admitted to the bar and began to practice law.
-As her mother’s only living heir, Mary Elizabeth inherited her mother’s vast estate, which included all the land amassed by her maternal grandfather, Colonel James O’Hara, making the young Mary Elizabeth the largest landowner in Allegheny County.
+Mary Schenley’s had a tragic beginning.
+Mary’s mother died before her first birthday.
+The following year her only brother passed away.
+William Croghan and Mary moved to Pittsburgh where he was admitted to the bar and began to practice law.
+After her mother’s passing Mary was the only living heir to a vast estate.
+It included all the land amassed by her maternal grandfather, Colonel James O’Hara, making the young Mary Elizabeth the largest landowner in Allegheny County.

-In 1830, William Croghan built a 22-room Greek Revival style mansion in the Stanton Heights area of the city, where he and Mary Elizabeth would live.
+In 1830, William Croghan built a 22-room Greek Revival style mansion in the Stanton Heights area of the city.
 Like many wealthy families of that time, Croghan sent his daughter to finishing school on Staten Island.
-While at Mrs. McLeod’s School, Mary Elizabeth met McLeod’s brother-in-law, Capt.
-Edward W. Schenley, who was 43.
-Mary Elizabeth, who was only 15 at the time, fell in love with the British officer and eloped with him in 1842.
+While at Mrs. McLeod’s School she met 43 year old Capt.
+Edward W. Schenley.
+Mary was only 15 at the time but she fell in love with the British officer.
+They eloped in 1842.
 It was Schenley’s third elopement.
-His previous two wives were deceased and were also from distinguished families.
+His previous two wives had passed away but were also from distinguished families.
 Many considered Schenley a fortune-hunter.

-When William Croghan heard of his young daughter’s elopement with a man nearly three times her age, it is reported that he fainted.
-Theirs was an elopement heard around the world.
-Croghan demanded that the federal government in Washington, D.C., intercept their ship and that the Pennsylvania General Assembly in Harrisburg intervene.
-The newly-married couple’s ship was not intercepted as Croghan had hoped, and according to a clipping housed at the Carnegie Library of Pittsburgh, the clever Schenley stopped en route to England on an island, which many believe to be Bermuda, to avoid interception.
+It is reported that William Croghan fainted when he heard of his young daughter’s elopement with a man nearly three times her age.
+Theirs elopement was heard around the world.
+Croghan demanded that the federal government in Washington, D.C. intercept their ship.
+He insisted that the Pennsylvania General Assembly in Harrisburg intervene.
+The ship was not intercepted as Croghan had hoped.
+According to a news clipping at the Carnegie Library of Pittsburgh, Schenley stopped on an island, which many believe to be Bermuda, to avoid interception.

 Ministers and newspapers denounced the elopement.
 The March 4, 1888 issue of the Pittsburgh Dispatch stated: “When the news of Mary’s elopement reached Pittsburgh, it created a profound sensation in society and other circles.
 Dr. Upfold denounced the school and the governess that would permit, if not arrange, for elopements, and Mr. Bissell, Mr. Bayard, and other Pittsburghers who had their daughters there were not slow in summoning them home.
 It resulted in the breaking up of the school…” Mrs. McLeod’s school failed.
 Croghan was eventually successful in spurring the state legislature to pass a bill, signed by the governor, which placed all of Mary’s inheritance in his hands and, upon his death, in the care of trustees “who are to pay at their discretion for her support.”

 Mary and Capt.
 Schenley had seven children.
-Her father died in 1850, not long after their marriage, and it was then that Mary came into her inheritance.
-It was valued at a staggering $50 million, most of it in real estate.
-Picnic House was never permanently inhabited again.
-Elizabeth Koehler remained there until 1912 as its caretaker.
+Her father died in 1850 and it was then that Mary came into her inheritance.
+It was valued at a staggering $50 million Most of which was in real estate.
+Picnic House was never again permanently inhabited.
+Until 1912 Elizabeth Koehler remained there as its caretaker.

-Although Mary visited the home several times, she remained in England.
-One of her holdings was the slum area at The Point, the condition of which she was heavily criticized.
-For unknown reasons, or perhaps to salve her conscience, Mary Schenley subsequently donated land for the site of West Penn Hospital, Western Pennsylvania Institute for the Blind, the Newsboys Home, a $10,000 subscription for Riverview Park, and a gift of the Block House at The Point to the Daughters of the American Revolution.
+Mary would visit the home but remained in England.
+One of her holdings was the The Point.
+She was heavily criticized for its terrible condition.
+Mary would come to donate land for the site of West Penn Hospital, Western Pennsylvania Institute for the Blind, the Newsboys Home, a $10,000 subscription for Riverview Park, and a gift of the Block House at The Point to the Daughters of the American Revolution.

-Her largest gift to the area came after the death of Capt.
-Schenley in 1889.
+Her largest gift to the area came after the death of her husband in 1889.
 For decades, the city of Pittsburgh had its eyes on Schenley land for a park in Oakland.
 Edward Manning Bigelow, the “Father of Pittsburgh Parks,” was the first Director of Public Works for the city.
 He got wind of news that a land developer was heading to London to approach Mary Schenley about making a deal for her land.
 Bigelow quickly dispatched an attorney, who arrived before the developer, and persuaded Mary to donate her land to the city.
-She did so with two stipulations: that the land be used for a park that would be named after her, and that the land never be sold.
+Her three stipulations were that the land be used for a park, be named after he and that the land never be sold.

-To express its gratitude to Schenley, the city memorialized its benefactress with a beautiful fountain in what is now known as Schenley Plaza.
+In 1903 Mary passed away in England.
+To express its gratitude the city memorialized its benefactress with a beautiful fountain in what is now known as Schenley Plaza.
 The Mary E. Schenley Memorial Fountain, entitled A Song to Nature, was dedicated on September 2, 1908.
-In 2008, the 100th anniversary of the fountain, the City of Pittsburgh and Pittsburgh Parks Conservancy restored and lit it.
+On its 100th anniversary the City of Pittsburgh and Pittsburgh Parks Conservancy restored and lit it.

-In 1909, the Stanton Heights Golf Club leased the land of the Croghan Estate, sometimes holding events in Picnic House.
-In 1955, the mansion was torn down by its purchaser and steel company owner, William Miller, but not before Miller could have the mansion’s ballroom and oval foyer dismantled and rebuilt in the University of Pittsburgh’s Cathedral of Learning.
+In 1909, the Stanton Heights Golf Club leased the land of the Croghan Estate.
+They would sometimes hold events in Picnic House.
+A steel company owner, William Miller, purchased the mansion in 1955.
+He would then have the mansion’s ballroom and oval foyer dismantled and rebuilt in the University of Pittsburgh’s Cathedral of Learning.
+The rest of the mansion would be torn down.
 In 1982, the Croghan-Schenley rooms were completed and remain

 a major attraction.
 There are rumors that the rooms are haunted with the spirit of Mary Schenley residing behind a false fireplace.

-Whether Schenley’s spirit resides in the Cathedral of Learning is debatable, but she no doubt left her mark on the city.
-In addition to Schenley Park, the Schenley Fountain, and the Block House, she is remembered with Schenley High School, Schenley Hotel (now the University of Pittsburgh’s Student Union), Schenley Bridge, Schenley Plaza, Schenley Quadrangle, and the Schenley Tunnel.
+Mary Schenley is remembered in many ways.
+Her name can be seen all over the city.
+From Schenley Park, the Schenley Fountain, to the Block House.
+Other places that carry her namesake are Schenley High School, Schenley Hotel (now the University of Pittsburgh’s Student Union), Schenley Bridge, Schenley Plaza, Schenley Quadrangle, and the Schenley Tunnel.
 Time has been kind to Mary E. Schenley.
-The girl who once scandalized the nation and England became an important philanthropist upon whose gifts a great American city has flourished.
+The girl once scandalized the nation and England.
+Only to become an important philanthropist and forever remembered by Pittsburgh.